harrisonclewis/laravel-passwordless/README.md

 # Introduction

-Passwordless authentication for Laravel via email magic links.
+Passwordless authentication for Laravel.
 No passwords, no hassle.
 Users enter their email and receive a one-time login link.

 ## Installation